jathinp2019/wickdzz/work/webdev/REACT/notes/bind.md

 }
 ```
 `Reason:`
-- Generally, if you refer to a `method without ()` after it, such as onClick={this.handleClick}, you should `bind` that method.
+- Generally, if you refer to a `method without ()` after it, such as onClick={this.changing}, you should `bind` that method.
 - We have to be careful about `this` in javascript.
 Class method is `not bound by default`
--  If you `forget to bind this.handleClick` and pass it to onClick, this will be `undefined` when the function is actually called.
+-  If you `forget to bind this.changing` and pass it to onClick, this will be `undefined` when the function is actually called.
 - It helps in enhancing the performance problem

 ```jsx